-The University of Tübingen exam regulations for the degree program in Public Policy and Social Change culminating in an examination for a Master of Arts degree (M. A.) - General Provisions - as amended are part of these exam regulations, insofar as no other special provisions have been made.
+University of Tübingen exam regulations for the degree program in Peace Research and International Politics culminating in an examination for a Master of Arts degree (M. A.) - General Provisions - as amended are part of these exam regulations, insofar as no other special provisions have been made.

-I Goals, contents and structure of the program

-§ 2 Contents and goals, regular duration of study, scope, start date of program

-(1) 1The degree program in Public Policy and Social Change culminating in an examination for a Master of Arts degree (M. A.) program (hereinafter: is a research-oriented program following on from the six-semester Bachelor's degree in Political Science or Sociology at the University of Tübingen.
-2The Master's program allows students to obtain long-term academic qualifications aimed at obtaining and increasing knowledge in a systematic and critical way, and justifying a general scientifically-based occupational qualification for students in the field of Political Science and/or Sociology, building upon a first degree in the field.
-3The Master's program encompasses the teaching of in-depth theoretical and methodical research-oriented knowledge in the fields of Political Science and Sociology.
+- I. Goals, contents and structure of the program - § 2 Contents and goals, prescribed minimum period for completion, volume, and start date of program - (1) 1University of Tübingen exam regulations for the degree program in Peace Research and International Relations culminating in an examination for a Master of Arts degree (M. A.) (hereinafter: the Master's program is a research-oriented program following on from the 6-semester Bachelor's degree in Political Science at the University of Tübingen.
+2The Master's program allows students to obtain long-term academic qualifications aimed at obtaining and increasing knowledge in a systematic and critical way, and justifying a general scientifically-based occupational qualification for students in the field of Peace Research and International Relations; building upon a first degree in the field.
+3With the increasing complexity of politics in the wake of increasing denationalization and the growing fragmentation of government services, the need for social science competence is growing, especially in the fields of crisis prevention, conflict transformation, peacebuilding and world governance.
+From a peace studies perspective, the Master's program in Peace Research and International Relations is designed to help provide the skills necessary to deal with old and new challenges to peace.
 4The goals to be met are set out in the module handbook.